katerynaf/security/README.md

     `SENDGRID_PWD = "THisIS_my44sendgridpwd"`
     `LOGGLY_URL = "http://logs-01.loggly.com/inputs/00-00-00-00-00/"`

 10. Deploy your code (maybe use 'push-to-deploy' and git).
-Include the encrypted files (such as passwords.rc4) in your deployment, but DO NOT include the original (unencrypted) files in the deployment or in your GIT repo.
+Include encrypted files (such as passwords.rc4) in your deployment, but DO NOT include unencrypted files from `_private/` (or your `security.key` file) in the deployment.
-    Use the `.gitignore` file to keep the original private files and your security key out of the GIT repo!
+    You should deploy the `security.key` file manually as noted in step 4 above.
+For example, I install the `security.key` file in the custom Ubuntu Image that I use on Google Compute Engine so it is available to all instances.
+Use the `.gitignore` file to keep the original private files and your security key out of the GIT repo.

 You're done!